Hong Kong SAR

 - Sole proprietorship.

 Of the above, privately incorporated companies and branches of foreign companies are most commonly used by foreign investors, as limited liability is usually desirable.

 The Intellectual Property Department is responsible for monitoring the IP regime and ensuring the protection and enforcement of IP rights in Hong Kong SAR.
 The Department is also responsible for investigating complaints against infringements and has extensive powers of search and seizure.
 Registration (where applicable) and protection of patents, copyrights, trademarks, designs, plant varieties, and the layout design of integrated circuits are each governed by a separate ordinance.

 There are no specific restrictions on M&A activities in Hong Kong SAR.
 The following tax considerations are relevant in the M&A context:

-- Capital gains arising from an M&A transaction are not taxable in the hands of the transferor, whereas amortisation of the goodwill in the transferee’s accounts is not tax deductible due to its capital nature.
+- Capital gains arising from an M&A transaction are not taxable in the hands of the transferor (unless deemed taxable under the refined FSIE regime), whereas amortisation of the goodwill in the transferee’s accounts is not tax deductible due to its capital nature.